 An active solo artist and chamber musician, Kelly performs regularly with Luna Nova Music, Memphis' professional chamber music collective.
 She was awarded 1st prize (senior wind division) at the 2017 Young Artist Competition of the Memphis Beethoven Club and was a winner of the 2017 University of Memphis concerto competition.
 With Memphis-based woodwind trio Crosstown Winds, she has made numerous recital appearances and participated in educational workshops for middle and high school musicians.
 Crosstown Winds was awarded third prize in the senior division at the 2018 Coltman Chamber Music Competition, held annually at the Butler School of Music at UT Austin.

 Kelly was a 2019 cohort member of the Global Leaders Program, a nine-month Executive Graduate Certificate program in Social Entrepreneurship, Cultural Agency, Teaching Artistry, Civic Leadership, and Organizational Management.
 The cohort undertook a series of online seminars led by professors from Harvard, Duke, and the Juilliard School, among others, and leaders from organizations such as El Sistema USA and the League of American Orchestras.
-With the GLP cohort, Kelly also participated in a two-week long residency in Chile for further training in using music to enact social change.
+With the GLP cohort, Kelly also participated in residencies in Chile and Mexico for further training in using music to enact social change.

-In addition to her performance pursuits, Kelly serves as an adjunct instructor of music appreciation at the University of Tennessee at Martin’s Somerville Center and as an in-schools teaching artist with PRIZM Ensemble, the only El Sistema affiliated program in the mid-south.
+In addition to her performance pursuits, Kelly previously served as an adjunct instructor of music appreciation at the University of Tennessee at Martin’s Somerville Center and as an in-schools teaching artist with PRIZM Ensemble, the only El Sistema affiliated program in the mid-south.
+She maintains an active private studio.

 March 2016 New York Flute Club Newsletter